ABOUT THE AUTHOR

 6. Pack for all climates

-Most travelers arrive in Bogotá first.
-Being the fourth highest capital of the world, the city is dominated by the unpredictable mountain climate.
-You can get a sunburn from the Andean sun in the morning and literally, two hours later drown in a spontaneous downpour.
+Most people who are travelling to Colombia first stop off in Bogotá.
+As the fourth highest capital in the world, the city is affected by the unpredictable mountain climate.
+The Andean sun can give you a sunburn in the morning and then, just two hours later, you could be caught in a sudden downpour.

-Bogotá is only the tip of the iceberg.
-In Colombia you can experience snowy mountains and, after a few hours of traveling, relax at the beach in the sun.
-Of course, what you need to pack depends on where you want to go but you should prepare for many different weather conditions.
-Once you start getting to know Colombia and talk with colombians about our unpredictable weather you will notice that there is only two climates: "tierra fria o tierra caliente", which literally translates to cold or warm land.
-So your packing list should include a pair of long trousers, some shorts, walking sandals (its okay to walk with sandals on the streets in the warm lands but preferably wear shoes in the cold lands so you don't look too "gringo"), flip flops for the beach, a jacket for the high areas and a light raincoat that won't occupy too much space in your luggage just in case you face some rain or go wander in the paramo landscape someday.
-Additionally, if you plan to go dancing or explore Colombia's famous rumba, pack some dresses and shirts so you blend in with the locals because when we go out dancing, we like to look and feel good!
+There's so much more to Bogotá than just the city itself.
+In Colombia, you can experience snowy mountains and, after a few hours of traveling, unwind on the beach in the sun.
+Obviously, what you need to pack depends on where you're going, but it's a good idea to be prepared for many different weather conditions.
+Once you start getting to know Colombia and talking with Colombians about our unpredictable weather, you'll notice that there are only two main climates: "Tierra fria o tierra caliente," which basically means cold or warm land.
+Your packing list should include a pair of long trousers, some shorts, and walking sandals (it's okay to walk with sandals on the streets in the warm lands, but it's better to wear shoes in the cold lands so you don't look out of place).
+"Gringo," pack your flip-flops for the beach, a jacket for the highlands, and a light raincoat that won't take up too much space in your luggage just in case you face some rain or go wandering in the paramo landscape someday.
+Also, if you plan to go dancing or explore Colombia's famous rumba, pack some dresses and shirts so you blend in with the locals because when we go out dancing, we like to look and feel good!

 7. Cash is King in Colombia

-While all big supermarket chains and restaurants accept credit cards, there are also many small stores and delicious empanada and fruit juice stands that won’t.
-It is advisable to either withdraw some cash at the ATMs or bring it with you in a major currency (Euro/US-Dollar) and exchange it in official stores.
-If you are withdrawing cash at the ATM, inform yourself about the fees that the bank in your home country and the local Colombian banks may charge.
-Also don't forget to call your bank to let them know you will be traveling outside of the country so they don't block your card once you start making transactions overseas.
+While most big supermarket chains and restaurants accept credit cards, there are also many small stores and tasty empanada and fruit juice stands that don't.
+It's a good idea to either get some cash at an ATM or bring some major currency (euro or US dollar) and exchange it in an official store.
+If you're withdrawing cash at an ATM, make sure you know what fees your bank at home and the Colombian banks might charge.
+And don't forget to give your bank a heads-up that you'll be traveling so they don't block your card overseas.

 8. Stay safe with the necessary precautions